 To understand what to look for in a sunscreen, we must first understand UV radiation and its different forms.
 This is because just about every sunscreen sold has some slightly different combination of active ingredients that act as filters.
-Each of these filters shields our skin from different forms of UV radiation at varying degrees of efficiency.
+Each of these filters shields our skin from the various forms of UV radiation with varying degrees of efficiency.
 What’s a consumer to do?
 Educate themselves.

 UV stands for ultraviolet and is a form of light energy.
 It’s part of the solar spectrum and is harmful to us.
 It’s a proven carcinogen.

-Sunlight is composed of the following: visible light, infrared light, and ultraviolet light (UV).
+Sunlight is composed of the following: visible light, infrared light, and ultraviolet (UV) light.
 The UV part is what we should be concerned with.
 If skin cancer isn’t enough to get you to wear sunscreen faithfully, the ugly things it can do to your skin should hopefully help.

-There are 3 types of UV radiation, and each one covers a different range of the light spectrum.
+There are three types of UV radiation, and each one covers a different range of the light spectrum:

 UVA (320-400 nm)

 UVC (100-280 nm)

 We only need to be concerned with UVA & UVB.
 Luckily, the ozone layer blocks UVC from ever reaching us.

 The “Aging Ray” (An easy way to remember this is to remember the A stand for “aging.”)
 This part of the spectrum causes the most long-term damage to our skin.